Yni-Viar/scp-assets/GFX/My-NonScpAssetBundle/Characters/Statue/V2/README.md

 # License
 - Author: Yni Viar
-- License: CC-BY 4.0 or later
+- License: CC-BY 4.0 or CC-BY-SA 4.0 or later

 # About
 - Recently, I found the problem of CC-BY-SA - it is indeterminate in "Share Alike problem"